CassianoJunior/corenotes-web/readme.md

 <h3 align="center">CoreNotes</h3>
   <p align="center">
-    Project for a job opening for a note management system
+    Project for a job opening at Corelab that consists a note management system
     <br />
     <a href="https://github.com/cassianojunior/corenotes-web"><strong>Explore the docs »</strong></a>
     <br />